Four opportunities and challenges in enterprise asset management

-In this blog post, let’s explore some of the most common asset management challenges and opportunities of today’s digital landscape.
-But first, what is an asset?
+Let’s explore some of the most common asset (and asset data) management challenges and opportunities of today’s digital landscape.
+But first, let’s define what we mean by ‘asset’.

 What is an enterprise asset?

-4 common enterprise asset management challenges and opportunities
+Four common enterprise asset management challenges relying on asset data governance

 1. Attaining enterprise asset transparency

-In many organisations, the asset infrastructure is highly complex as assets are spread throughout locations, departments and databases which is making it difficult to achieve a complete view.
-This causes a lack of visibility, which prevents organisations from being able to readily answer questions like: “What is the current condition of our assets that are supporting this business process?
+In many organizations, the asset infrastructure is highly complex as assets are spread throughout locations, departments and databases which is making it difficult to achieve a complete view.
+This causes a lack of visibility, which prevents organizations from being able to readily answer questions like: “What is the current condition of our assets that are supporting this business process?
 Who is using them?
 Where are they located?”
+Questions that are quickly answered with asset data.

-However, without that asset transparency, critical information such as asset delivery, storage, forecasting and stock levels can all be easily missed, resulting in delayed workflows, higher costs, unsatisfied customers and missing or misplaced goods.
+However, without that asset data transparency, critical information such as asset delivery, storage, forecasting and stock levels can all be easily missed, resulting in delayed workflows, higher costs, unsatisfied customers and missing or misplaced goods with little traceability.
+Even if you’re able to optimize this today without it, consider the time spent in tracking each separately and how the responsibility falls on a few experienced individuals who have yet to pass on the knowledge to those expected to assume those duties during vacations, unexpected absences or retirement.

 2. Relating assets across business applications

-Increasingly, assets need to be related to each other in sometimes complex ways.
-These complex relationships require modelling which is difficult to deliver using a traditional asset management system or asset registry approach.
+Increasingly, assets need to be related to each other in complex ways.
+These relationships require modelling which is difficult to deliver using a traditional asset management system or asset registry approach due to various reasons such as formatting.

-For example, managers of safety and environmental procedures may have roles that cross existing asset management system boundaries.
+For example, production schedulers or divisional operation managers may have roles that cross existing asset management system boundaries.
 In this scenario, managing assets would require the ability to identify all the use cases and purposes applicable.
-This can be difficult as today’s asset management tools tend to be siloed to particular applications.
+This can be difficult as today’s asset management tools, including their data tend to be siloed to specific applications unable to be normalized and shared for a user defined experience.
+The sought-after solution is to access and interpret the information directly into other systems thus removing the often-used practice of manually importing/exporting various formats which is time consuming and leads to errors.

 3. Supporting new business models